t73fde/lektor-feed/README.md

 Inspired by the [atom-feed-support](https://github.com/lektor/lektor-website/tree/master/packages/atom-feed-support) plugin Armin Ronacher wrote for the Lektor official blog.

+Atom and RSS feed plugin for Lektor.
+This plugin is based on lektor-atom, but enhances it in several ways.

+* Support for generating RSS feeds too (planned)
+* Same IDs even if generated on different computers

 ## Installation

 Add lektor-feed to your project from command line: